campworkcoeman/campworkcoeman.org/get-involved/campmasters.md

 to get along with people, to lead, and to act in an emergency.

 All Campmasters must have a working knowledge of the Scouting program and advancement.
-Registered Scouters, with experience in Cub Scout, Boy Scout, and Venture are eligible for consideration as Campmasters.
+Registered Scouters, with experience in Cub Scouts, Scouts BSA, and Venturing are eligible for consideration as Campmasters.

 If you are interested in being a Campmaster, please contact Ranger Frank Galliher at (860) 379-2207 or [rangerfrank@campworkcoeman.org](mailto:rangerfrank@campworkcoeman.org).